Let us suppose that a body, at time

 .

-That is, particles on line do not move.
+That is, particles on line

 A particle

-on line will occupy, at time , the
+will occupy, at time

 position

-Thus every particle on line is displaced horizontally to
+Thus every particle on line

 the right through a distance